Why Meet with a Psychologist?

 Adapting to changing circumstances can be challenging.
 During such times of transition, many people may consider seeing a psychologist.
 A life transition can be triggered by events beyond our control or the realization that we need to make significant changes to live more purposefully.
 Some life transitions, such as graduating from university, getting married, becoming a parent, advancing professionally, or beginning retirement, can bring value to our lives yet still come with unique stressors.
 Other life transitions, such as the loss of a relationship, a serious or chronic illness diagnosis, the death of a loved one, empty nesting, entering midlife, or aging, can raise questions concerning our future and leave us uncertain about how to best move forward.
 Psychologists can help people dealing with difficult life transitions respond more effectively.

-What to Expect during your First Psychotherapy Appointment?
+What to Expect During Your First Meeting?

 We will discuss your reasons for seeking services at this particular time and your overall goals.
 I will ask you several questions about your history and current circumstances to help me better understand you and your situation.
 We will discuss potential avenues for achieving your goals, along with your preferences in psychotherapy.
 All services will be kept confidential and in accordance with the standards of practice established by the College of Alberta Psychologists.